chradil/doublespeak/_notes_2019/ghazal.md

   is recognizable by its effortless flow and its spiritedness.
 Monzavi wrote in Azeri Turkish, in addition to Persian.
 The <em>ghazal</em> here was selected from a collection of his poems titled <em>But You Human-in-Love, No One Understood You</em>.</p>"
-tbio: "<p>Ali Noori is a doctoral student at the University of Pennsylvania.</p>"
+tbio: "<p>Ali Noori is a doctoral student in religious studies at Penn.
+He likes <em>ghazals</em>.
+His dissertation is titled Pious Praise Poetry: Emotions, Piety, and the Making of Medieval Islamic Subject</p>"
 language: Farsi/Persian
 lang: fa
 image: